Free SEO Tools Every Small Business Actually Needs

 This tool is gold for content planning.
 Each question is a potential blog post or FAQ section.
 Answer real questions with real answers.
 Google rewards that.

 Recent update: AnswerThePublic now searches Instagram alongside Google, YouTube, and TikTok.
-Social listening for free.
+Free social listening, basically.

 Schema markup is structured data that helps Google understand your content.
-It can get you rich results - star ratings, FAQs, product info right in search results.
+It can get you rich results like star ratings, FAQs, and product info right in search results.

 Writing JSON-LD by hand is tedious.
 These free generators do it for you:

-- TechnicalSEO.com Schema Generator - the classic, covers most schema types
+- TechnicalSEO.com Schema Generator - covers most schema types

 - SchemaGenerator.tools - clean interface, validates output